junxit/us-congress-bills-113/metadata.md

 - 2013-04-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 46.
 - 2013-06-19 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4717-4722; text as passed Senate: CR S4717-4718)
 - 2013-06-19 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4717-4722; text as passed Senate: CR S4717-4718)
+- 2013-06-20 — Held at the desk.
+- 2013-06-20 — Message on Senate action sent to the House.
+- 2013-06-20 — Received in the House.
+- 2014-02-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-02-11 — Considered as unfinished business. (consideration: CR H1743)
+- 2014-02-11 — Considered under suspension of the rules. (consideration: CR H1739-1741)
+- 2014-02-11 — DEBATE - The House proceeded with forty minutes of debate on S. 25.
+- 2014-02-11 — Mr. Fitzpatrick moved to suspend the rules and pass the bill, as amended.
+- 2014-02-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 326 - 90, 1 Present (Roll no. 60). (text: CR H1739)
+- 2014-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 326 - 90, 1 Present (Roll no. 60).(text: CR H1739)